Nasaan Ka Man: Guest cast

-Release

-The restored version of Nasaan Ka Man was first released on iTunes on March 22, 2017 in 43 countries including the Philippines, United States, and Japan.

-It also received its television premiere on ABS-CBN on September 3, 2017 as part of Sunday's Best presentation and theatrical premiere on October 14, 2017 in selected cinemas.

 Reception

-The film was rated PG-13 due to language and scenes.
+The film was rated PG-13 due to its language and scenes.

 Critical response

 The film received widespread critical acclaim since its release.
-It was graded "B" by the Cinema Evaluation Board upon its release saying "Rated High B: The acting was uniformly top-notched.
-The script, editing, cinematography and the production design were excellent.
+It was graded "B" by the Cinema Evaluation Board upon its release, stating that "the acting was uniformly top-notched.
+The script, editing, cinematography, and production designs were excellent.
 Cholo Laurel was able, sensitive, and imaginative."

-Butch Francisco, columnist from The Philippine Star said "Nasaan Ka Man' is a finely crafted movie, creative yet realistic" and it has a little similarity to Wuthering Heights, Hush...Hush, Sweet Charlotte, The Sixth Sense, The Others, and Nick Joaquin's A Portrait of the Artist as Filipino due to the roles of Gloria Diaz and Hilda Koronel as the sisters.
-Gigi Javier-Alfonso of The Daily Tribune stated that "Nasaan Ka Man is tagged as the dramatic, cinematic film of Star Cinema, which committed to a powerhouse cast and a well-written love story-thriller.
-And these are delivered.
-The movie is definitely a film to watch."
+Butch Francisco, a columnist from The Philippine Star, described Nasaan Ka Man as "a finely crafted movie, creative yet realistic", with slight similarities to the films Wuthering Heights, Hush...Hush, Sweet Charlotte, The Sixth Sense, The Others, and Nick Joaquin's A Portrait of the Artist as Filipino due to the roles of Gloria Diaz and Hilda Koronel as the sisters.
+Gigi Javier-Alfonso, writing for The Daily Tribune, stated that Nasaan Ka Man is tagged as the film studio's dramatic cinematic project, with praise towards its powerhouse cast and screenplay by Ricky Lee and Rafael Hidalgo that is well-written in making a romantic thriller.
+JT Trinidad, writing for Sinegang PH, gave a positive retrospective review and a four-star rating.